 The precise carving of hieroglyphs is another unsolved mystery, as the Egyptians supposedly had nothing stronger than copper.

 Of course, no advanced tools used by the Egyptians have ever been found.
-But until we can create and erect a high quality obelisk using only ropes, wooden sledges, stone and copper, we should remain open to the idea that maybe the Egyptians had something extra in their toolkits.
+But until we can create and erect a high quality obelisk using only ropes, wooden sledges, stone and copper, we should remain open to other possibilities.

 Tombs of the Nobles (Qubbet el-Hawa)